TEACHING IN COSTA RICA

 - Must be flexible and fun

 As a group, we have a down-to-earth, hippie-traveler vibe, but we also have a strong work ethic.
 We take pride in our accomplishments as we see our students progress in their language learning, and we know that we are helping students gain new opportunities in life as they advance in English.
-We also enjoy seeing kids learn and grow, both in and out of the classroom.
-We strive to find ways to positively impact our community and to be a force for change and growth.
+We also enjoy seeing students learn and grow, both in and out of the classroom.
+We strive to find ways to positively impact our community and to be a force for developing personal potential.

-The compensation plan includes housing in the Estelar residence, all utilities and wifi, and a monthly stipend.
+The compensation plan includes housing in the Estelar residence, all utilities and wifi, a salary, health insurance, vacation pay, assistance in getting a work visa, and a bonus pay in December and at the end of the teacher’s time with us.
 We also offer discounts on Spanish lessons and classes, and we organize excursions for discounted prices.
-We provide a lot of support to new teachers, including training and guidance from the director and other teachers.
+We provide a lot of support to new teachers, including training and guidance from the director and mentor teachers.
 There is a curriculum to follow that includes a series of books, and we have lots of teaching materials available at the institute.
 In an environment that fosters creativity, collaboration, and dedication to excellence, our teachers can hone their craft and become educational leaders.